Yossi-xD/LabC7_I2C_Accel.X/README.md

 3. Press **S2** to confirm and move to the next field.
 4. After the last field, the setting is saved and you return to the main menu.

-Arrows on the left side of the screen show which field is active.
+Arrows on the left side of the screen indicate the active field.

 ---